joemar-ceneza/testimonials-slider/README.md

 # Testimonials Slider

-A testimonial is effectively a review or recommendation from a client, letting other people know how your products or services benefitted them made with HTML, CSS/Sass and JavaScript
+In promotion and advertising, a testimonial or show consists of a person's written or spoken statement extolling the virtue of a product.
+This project made with HTML, CSS/Sass and JavaScript.

 ## Table of contents